 Drainage holes are necessary in all containers to prevent plant roots from standing in water and developing root rot.
 If the container sits flat on a solid surface such as a paved patio, drainage holes can be placed along the side of the container, ¼-inch to ½-inch from the bottom (Figure 18–8).
 If herbs or a fruit tree are to be showcased in an attractive pot that does not have drainage holes, the plant needs to be double-potted (Figure 18–7).
 Never put a layer of gravel or rocks in the bottom of a container beneath the potting mix in an effort to improve drainage.
 Doing so causes the water to collect in the potting mix just above the gravel.
 Only when no air space is left in the potting mix will the water drain into the gravel below, So gravel in the bottom does little to keep soil above it from being saturated by overwatering.

 A container’s size should match the plant’s growth requirements for two reasons.
 First, restricted root growth results in decreased plant growth.
 Root restriction is a physical stress on the plant that causes a pronounced decrease in root and shoot growth.
 Second, flowering and fruiting is also reduced for plants in small pots.
 Consider both depth and total volume of the container.
-The minimum recommended container size per plant is listed for vegetables in Table 18–1.
+The minimum recommended container size per plant is listed for vegetables in Table 18–1 and fruit in Table 18–2.
 Choosing larger containers is beneficial, however, as they do not dry out as quickly and require less frequent watering.
 Shallow-rooted annual plants and vegetables—such as lettuce, radishes, and scallions—need a minimum potting mix depth of 6 inches to 8 inches, whereas carrots grow better with a potting mix depth of 10 inches to 12 inches.
 Most herbs can be grown in a 4-inch to 6-inch diameter pot.
 Some herbs with a large taproot, however, need a 12-inch deep container.
-(Refer to the recommendations for success with herbs in the NC Cooperative Extension Publication AG-748, Container Garden Planting Calendar for Edibles in the NC Piedmont.)
+(Refer to the recommendations for success with herbs in the NC State Extension publication AG-748, Container Garden Planting Calendar for Edibles in the NC Piedmont.)
 Perennial plants and fruits require large containers (Table 18–2) for adequate root growth.
 Interior plants grow best in pot sizes that are one size larger than their root system.
 For small pots, 8 inches in diameter or less, a pot that is 1-inch to 2-inches wider than the current root ball works well.
 For large pots, 10 inches or wider in diameter, 2-inches to 3-inches wider than the plant’s root ball is ideal.